nath54/BetterOrganization/README.md

 ### Goals to end alpha phase

 * [ ] add a translation to the app
+* [ ] add a search page to allow users to search directly for an element instead of browsing into directories and sheet element lists
 * [ ] fix some major interface issues

 ### Further potential goals for potential new versions